Last Updated: March 2019

 Device Identifiers.
 A device identifier is a unique label can be used to identify a mobile device.
 Device identifiers may be used to track, analyse and improve the performance of the website and ads delivered.

-What data are collected by cookies and other technologies on our website?
+What data is collected by cookies and other technologies on our website?

 This information may include: